dwavesystems/demos/mutual-information-feature-selection/README.rst

 The Mutual Information QUBO (`MIQUBO`_\ ) method of feature selection formulates a quadratic unconstrained binary optimization (QUBO) based on an approximation for ``I(Xs; Y)``, which is submitted to the D-Wave quantum computer for solution.

-The demo illustrates the MIQUBO method by finding an optimal feature set for predicting survival of Titanic passengers.
-It uses records provided in file ``formatted_titanic.csv``, which is a feature-engineered version of a public database of passenger information recorded by the ship's crew (in addition to a column showing survival for each passenger, it contains information on gender, title, class, port of embarkation, etc).
-Its output is a ranking of subsets of features that have high MI with the variable of interest (survival) and low redundancy.

 .. _`Feature selection`: https://en.wikipedia.org/wiki/Feature_selection
 .. _`mutual information`: https://en.wikipedia.org/wiki/Mutual_information